Senufo people

 The Senufo people, also known as Siena, Senefo, Sene, Senoufo, and Syénambélé, are a West African ethnolinguistic group.
-They consist of diverse subgroups living in a region spanning the northern Ivory Coast, the southeastern Mali and the western Burkina Faso.
+They consist of diverse subgroups living in a region spanning northern Ivory Coast, southeastern Mali, and western Burkina Faso.
 One sub-group, the Nafana, is found in north-western Ghana.

 The Senufo people are predominantly animists, with some who are Muslims.
 They are regionally famous for their handicrafts, many of which feature their cultural themes and religious beliefs.